What is sharp top chain?

 At its core, sustainable forestry and wood processing has a modern sawmill where logs are cut into timber.
-The journey from log to timber is a high-tech process designed to optimise the yield from every log that enters the mill.
+The journey from log to timber is a high-tech process designed to optimise the yield from every log carried by a sharp top chain that enters the mill.

 These sawmills are highly automated and efficient, full of laser measurement, computers and enormous saw blades.
 At each stage where the logs are cut, sharp top chain – chains with teeth, are used to move the timber through the process at speed.
 Sharp top chain is used on many machines like butt reducers, canters and optimisers.